tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 By promising to highlight a player's achievements and forgive occasional spots of bad luck, we encourage our players to keep chasing to better their skills.
 ​

+### Keep: letting almost all play affect the ranking

+We want UK players to be incentivised to play their best at all times.

+Even a player in the lower reaches of a tournament table should be rewarded if they play to their fullest ability to improve their standing.

+It is for this reason that we reject systems which only consider the 'top X results' in a player portfolio (where X is small).

 ### Keep: paying more attention to longer tournaments

 ​